-The fair value of the Company's share options recognized as share-based compensation expense during the year ended September 30, 2022 were \$1,551 (2021: \$2,188), using the Black-Scholes option pricing model.
+The fair value of the Company's share options recognized as share-based compensation expense during the three months ended December 31, 2022 was \$845, using the Black-Scholes option pricing model.
+For the year ended September 30, 2022, the Company recognized share-based compensation expense of \$1,551 related to share options.